Rates of Convergence for Chains of Expansive Markov Operators: RFI and the Stochastic Fixed Point Problem

 When the above inequality holds for all $x_0\in D$ then $F$ is said to be {\em almost $\alpha$-firmly nonexpansive on $D$}, ({\em a$\alpha$-fne}).
 The {\em violation} is the constant $\epsilon$ for which \eqref{eq:paafne} holds.
 When $\epsilon=0$ the mapping $F$ is said to be {\em (pointwise) $\alpha$-firmly nonexpansive}, abbreviated {\em (pointwise) $\alpha$-fne}. \end{enumerate} \end{definition}

-The transport discrepancy $\psi$ is the key to identifying the regularity required for convergence of fixed point iterations in metric spaces and the definition makes clear the contribution of the geometry of the space.
-The following lemma was established in \cite[Proposition 4]{BLL}. \begin{lemma}[$\psi$ is nonnegative in CAT($0$) spaces] Let $(G,d)$ be a CAT($0$) metric space and $\mymap{F}{D}{G}$ for $D\subset G$.
-Then the transport discrepancy defined by \eqref{eq:delta} is nonnegative for all $x,y\in D$, $y^+\in Fy$.
-Moreover, if $F$ is pointwise a$\alpha$-fne at $x_0\in D$ with violation $\epsilon$ on $D$, then $F$ is pointwise ane at $x_0$ on $D$ with violation at most $\epsilon$. \end{lemma} In CAT($\kappa$) spaces the above statement does not hold.
-It is well known, for example, that in a CAT($\kappa$) metric space the projector onto a convex set is $\alpha$-fne with $\alpha=1/2$, but it is not nonexpansive \cite{AriLeuLop14}.

-Nonexpansive and $\alpha$-firmly nonexpansive mappings have been studied for decades under various names and in various settings \cite{mann1953mean, krasnoselski1955, edelstein1966, Browder67, Gubin67, Bruck73, BruckReich77, BaiBruRei78, GoeRei84, Baillon1996, AriLeuLop14, RuiLopNic15}.
+Nonexpansive and $\alpha$-firmly nonexpansive mappings have been studied for decades under various names and in various settings: a small selection of important works for our results includes \cite{mann1953mean}, \cite{krasnoselski1955}, \cite{edelstein1966}, \cite{Browder67}, \cite{Gubin67}, \cite{Bruck73}, \cite{BruckReich77}, \cite{BaiBruRei78}, \cite{GoeRei84}, \cite{Baillon1996}, \cite{AriLeuLop14}, and \cite{RuiLopNic15}.
 The violation $\epsilon$ in \eqref{eq:pane} and \eqref{eq:paafne} is a recently introduced feature in the analysis of fixed point mappings, first appearing in this form in \cite{LukNguTam18}.
 Many are familiar with mappings for which \eqref{eq:pane} holds with $\epsilon<0$ at all $x_0\in G$ , i.e. contraction mappings.
 In this case, the whole technology of pointwise a$\alpha$-fne mappings is not required since an appropriate application of Banach's fixed point theorem delivers existence of fixed points and convergence of fixed point iterations at a linear rate.
-We will have more to say about this later; for the moment it suffices to note that the mappings associated with our target applications are expansive on all neighborhoods of fixed points and we will therefore require another property to guarantee convergence.
+We will have more to say about this later; for the moment it suffices to note that the mappings associated with one of our target applications are expansive on all neighborhoods of fixed points and we will therefore require another property to guarantee convergence.

+Our definition with $\alpha=1/2$ and $\epsilon=0$ is equivalent to the definition of {\em firmly contractive} mappings given in \cite[Definition 6]{Browder67}.
+In linear spaces the mappings with $\epsilon=0$ are called ``averaged'' \cite{BaiBruRei78}.
+Ariza-Ruiz, Leu\c{s}tean and L\'opez-Acedo \cite{AriLeuLop14} defined $\lambda$-firmly nonexpansive operators on subsets $D$ of W-hyperbolic spaces, as those operators satisfying